Ardiy0011/Waddo-Content-management-system/README.md

 ## Getting Started

-1. **Registnd Login:** Togin using Waddo, users need to register for an account and then log in with their credentials.
-Once logged in, users will have access to the dashboard.
+1. **Register and Login:** You would need to register for an account and then log in with your given credentials.
+Once logged in, you will have access to the dashboard.

-2. **Create a Project:** Users can create new projects from the dashboard.
-After creating a project, they can add field names and descriptions.
+2. **Create a Project:** You would then be able to create new projects from the dashboard.
+After creating a project, you can add field names and descriptions.
 Each project can have up to 20 fields.

 ### Endpoints